lreisdeandrade/marvelapp/README.md

 ### Contribution
 - Suggestions ,ideas, Pulls and issues are very welcomed.

-### SETUP
+### Project Set-up
-- Get a key pair in [Marvel Developer](https://developer.marvel.com/) and add in file MarvellModule.kt constants.
+- Get a key pair in site [Marvel Developer](https://developer.marvel.com/) and add in respective constants located on MarvellModule.kt file.